• Play the sound file

 First off this week I'm going to play tour guide — take you on a trip to one of the lesser-known neighborhoods of our great metropolis here.

-02 — New York 9th.
+02 — Upset in New York 9th.
 One of my favorite corners of New York City is Breezy Point.

 Not many people know about Breezy Point.
 It's a little community way out on the eastern** tip of the Rockaway peninsula, which is a sort of barrier between the Atlantic Ocean to the south and the boroughs of Brooklyn and Queens to the north.
 You cross over the Marine Parkway Bridge from Brooklyn and head east** along the peninsula.

 You come at last to this quiet little enclave of one-family houses, kids playing baseball on sandy lots, friendly little stores, volunteer fire brigades, practically no traffic because it's the end of the peninsula.
 It's the kind of place where you don't bother to lock your car.

 New York City shimmers away in the distance, but it might as well be on a different continent.
 You could be in Iowa.
 There's nothing the least bit "urban" about Breezy Point.
 The inhabitants are lower-middle-class white ethnics, mostly Irish.

 If you come to New York City by ship, as I once did, there's Breezy Point on the starboard side as you head towards the Verrazzano Bridge and the great old harbor.

 Well, this only comes to mind because Breezy Point is one component of New York's 9th Congressional District, which voted in a special election on Tuesday.
 The cause of the special election was Rep. Anthony Weiner resigning the seat back in June.